""

 • Students residing in rural areas**

 * An immigrant is an individual born abroad whose parents and grandparents were also born abroad.
-Second-generation immigrants are individuals born in Iceland to two immigrant parents.
+Second-generation immigrants are individuals born in Iceland to at least one immigrant parent.

 ** Students residing outside the capital area (according to the definition of the capital area by Statistics Iceland).